What The Hellbender Salamander!

-Spitzer is currently an associate creative writing professor at the University of Central Arkansas.
+Spitzer (1965-2023) was an associate creative writing professor at the University of Central Arkansas.
 You can learn about some of his advocacy and love for the Alligator Gar in this previous episode of Arts & Letters.

 This program was made possible through generous funding by the Arkansas Humanities Council and the National Endowment for the Humanities.